jeromezero/proxy/drafts/proxy.md

 I told you:
 If you know it, I know it.

-But still, you've left stacks of notes for me.
-I told you not to.
-I told you not to waste your time. <!-- our time. -->

 I don't need to know how to jiggle the toilet handle.
 I don't need the mnemonic devices you've devised to keep all the keys on your several keyrings straight.
 I don't need your work schedules, your training manuals